+Our principal offices are located in Novato, California.
 We occupy space in Novato under a lease that covers approximately 20,534 square feet of office space and expires September 30, 2018.
-The remaining lease rental commitment is approximately \$2.4 million.
+The remaining lease rental commitment is approximately \$1.9 million.
 Equipment leasing, financing, sales and general administrative activities are conducted from the Novato location.
 We sub-lease office and warehouse space for our operations in San Diego, California.
-This lease expires October 31, 2014, and the remaining lease commitment is approximately \$88,000.
+This lease expires October 31, 2015, and the remaining lease commitment is approximately \$0.1 million.
 We lease office and warehouse space in Shanghai, China.
-The office lease expires December 31, 2014 and the warehouse lease expires July 31, 2017 and the remaining lease commitments are approximately \$49,000 and \$24,000, respectively.
+The office lease expires December 31, 2015 and the warehouse lease expires July 31, 2017 and the remaining lease commitments are approximately \$49,000 and \$17,000, respectively.
 We lease office space in London, United Kingdom.
-The lease expires December 21, 2015 and the remaining lease commitment is approximately \$131,000.
+The lease expires December 21, 2015 and the remaining lease commitment is approximately \$55,000.
 We lease office space in Blagnac, France.
-The lease expires December 31, 2014 and the remaining lease commitment is approximately \$15,000.
+The lease expires December 31, 2015 and the remaining lease commitment is approximately \$20,000.
 We lease office space in Dublin, Ireland.
-The lease expires May 15, 2017 and the remaining lease commitment is approximately \$15,000.
-We lease office and warehouse space in Boynton Beach, Florida.
-The lease expires October 29, 2019 and the remaining lease commitment is approximately \$37,000.
+The lease expires May 15, 2017 and the remaining lease commitment is approximately \$25,000.
+We lease office space in Singapore.
+The lease expires October 31, 2015 and the remaining lease commitment is approximately \$25,000.
+We lease office space in Singapore.
+The lease expires October 31, 2015 and the remaining lease commitment is approximately \$25,000.
+We lease office space in Singapore.
+The lease expires October 31, 2015 and the remaining lease commitment is approximately \$26,000.
 We lease office and warehouse space in Boynton Beach, Florida.
 The lease expires October 29, 2019 and the remaining lease commitment is approximately \$1.3 million.

 We believe our equity base, internally generated funds and existing debt facilities are sufficient to maintain our level of operations for the next twelve months.
-A decline in the level of internally generated funds, such as could result if the amount of equipment offlease increases or there is a decrease in availability under our existing debt facilities, would impair our ability to sustain our level of operations.
-We are discussing additions to our capital base with our commercial and investment banks.
-If we are not able to access additional capital, our ability to continue to grow our asset base consistent with historical trends will be impaired and our future growth limited to that which can be funded from internally generated capital.
+A decline in the level of internally generated funds, such as could result if the amount of equipment off-lease increases or there is a decrease in availability under our existing debt facilities, would impair our ability to sustain our level of operations.
+We continually discuss additions to our capital base with our commercial and investment banks.
+If we are not able to access additional capital, our ability to grow our asset base consistent with historical trends will be impaired and our future growth limited to that which can be funded from internally generated capital.